Hanish25BCE10632/CSA2001-Fundamentals-AIML/README.md

 ## Observation

-Increasing the number of epochs from 10 to 25 resulted in **marginal improvement**, indicating that the model had already converged.
+Increasing the number of epochs from 10 to 25 resulted in a gradual improvement in performance, particularly in IoU and loss reduction.

+However, the improvement was relatively small, indicating that the model had already started to converge after early epochs.

+The training and validation metrics followed similar trends, suggesting that overfitting was minimal and generalization was stable.

 ---